 Masonically, Grand Master Glass is a Past Master of North Star Lodge No. 164, Past President of the Memphis District Masters and Past Masters Council, Past High Priest, Honorary Past Most Excellent Grand High Priest, Honorary Past General Grand Conference High Priest, Honorary Past Grand Thrice Illustrious Master, Past Right Eminent Grand Commander and was Knighted Honorary Most Eminent Grand Master of Knights Templar at the 89th Grand Conclave.
 He is a Past Commander in Chief, Past President of the Memphis Commanders of the Rite, Past President of the Tennessee Commanders of the Rite and Honorary Past Illustrious Potentate.

 Grand Master Glass is a Sovereign Grand Inspector General and Active Member of the United Supreme Council, 33°, Ancient Accepted Scottish Rite of Freemasonry, Prince Hall Affiliated, Southern Jurisdiction, U.S.A.
 Grand Master Glass has served the United Supreme Council as Grand Deputy for the Orient of Tennessee, Grand Marshall, Treasurer General of the Holy Empire and Lieutenant Grand Commander.
+Grand Master Glass was recently reappointed to serve as Scottish Rite Deputy for the Orient of Tennessee and was reelected as Treasurer for the United Supreme Council Charitable Foundation at the 131st Annual Session in Jacksonville, Florida.

 He has been a member of the Most Worshipful Prince Hall Grand Lodge of Tennessee for twenty-five years, serving under the leadership and mentorship of the late Most Worshipful Grand Master William E. Blevins Sr., and the legendary Dr. Benjamin Lawson Hooks.
 He is Past Executive Editor of the Masonic Voice Newsletter and has served in Stations and Places as Senior Grand Deacon, Chairman of the Committee on Foreign Correspondence and Right Worshipful Deputy Grand Master.
-Grand Master Glass is Past Vice President of the Conference of Grand Master’s Charitable Foundation and Past President and Regional Chair of the Southeast Regional Conference of Grand Masters which encompasses the Jurisdictions of Alabama, Arkansas, Bahamas, Caribbean, Florida, Georgia, Mississippi, Oklahoma, Tennessee and Texas.
+Grand Master Glass is Past Vice President of the Conference of Grand Master’s Charitable Foundation and Past President and Regional Chair of the Southeast Regional Conference of Grand Masters which encompasses the Jurisdictions of Alabama, Bahamas, Caribbean, Florida, Georgia, Mississippi and Tennessee.

 Grand Master Glass has received recognition and numerous awards during his Masonic career to include Master Mason of the Year, York Rite Man of the Year, Sovereign Grand Inspector General of the Year and most recently by unanimous vote at the 146th Annual Communication, the Tennessee Prince Hall Masonic Charity was named the Arvin W. Glass Charitable Foundation in his honor.